Jmen/infrastructure-template/README.md

 # 🏗️ Infrastructure Template

-This is an opinionated GitHub Repository Template for a full-stack web application, based around Supabase and Vercel
+This is an opinionated GitHub Repository Template for a Production Ready full-stack web application, based around Supabase and Vercel

 It sets up a Website, API, Database (with migrations), Authentication (with Social Login), CI Pipeline, and web hosting.

-There is support for developing locally using Docker, and the CI Pipeline deploys to a Test and Production environment
+There is also support for developing locally using Docker, and the CI Pipeline deploys to a Test and Production environment

 This is a starting point that you can use to build the pages, endpoints, and database tables which are unique to your application.